Bone Spur Facts, Effects, and Possible Treatments

 - A ligament attaches one bone to another.

 Tendons and ligaments contain collagen fibrils.
-Muscles contin actin and myosin filaments.
+Muscles contain actin and myosin filaments.
 Collagen, actin, and myosin are proteins.

 Bone Spurs in the Shoulder

 Any unexplained pain or pain that doesn't disappear over time should be investigated by a doctor.
-That being said, a doctor may recommend nonsteroidal anti-inflammatory drugs (NSAIDs) to relieve the pain of shoulder spurs.
-Corticosteroid injections may also be administered to reduce inflammation and relieve the pain of an impinged shoulder.
+The doctor will provide a diagnosis and prescribe appropriate treatment.
+He or she may recommend nonsteroidal anti-inflammatory drugs (NSAIDs) to relieve the pain of shoulder spurs.
+Corticosteroid injections may be administered to reduce inflammation and relieve the pain of an impinged shoulder.

 Exercises can strengthen the muscles at the front and back of the shoulder, which may increase the volume of the subacromial space.
 These strength exercises must be done at the right stage of a treatment program and must be advised by a medical professional so that they don't make a shoulder problem worse.
 If bone spurs are inhibiting movement they may need to be removed surgically if non-surgical treatment is unsuccessful.